CrosswaveOmega/hd2api.py/README.md

 This is an asyncronous api frontend library for the Helldivers 2 API and many of it's community wrappers.

-Request the raw data from the api, and use the builders to create easy to understand data classes, potentially using a newer set of static json files so that in game updates can be quickly reflected across objects returned by this library.

-Still currently in development.
+Get the latest game state from Helldivers 2, and transform the raw data into collated data objects complete with important planet effects, the latest biome and enviornmental hazards, and more.

+Still currently in development, expect frequent updates as the static data required by the package to build the collated objects can change in between patches to Helldivers 2.

-All returned objects are Pydantic Models.
+All returned objects are Pydantic Models, which allow them to be quickly dumped and loaded from/to json strings.

+Please note, this API Wrapper was designed to primarily work with the asyncio module.

 Requirements:
  * httpx